initiafy/design-system-initiafy/README.md

 - change version if neccessary.
 - Run `npm publish dist` to publish new version of the library in the npm.

+### To publish to GH pages

+`npm run gh` will build the production folder

+`npm run gh-pub` will publish the site to the url

+### Imports and local GET requests

+for images that reference the assets folder, or http requests that target the assets folder, the urls begins with `'assets/...'` - just like that.